Digital Residency: Wendell Pierce

 Actor Wendell Pierce will explore social justice, anti-racism and the Black canon of performance work.

-Among the most ambitious of Pierce’s projects will be the production, filming, and release of a digital presentation of the recent American play Some Old Black Man by James Anthony Tyler, which explores race in America through the lens of interpersonal and intergenerational relationships.
+Among the most ambitious of Pierce’s projects is production, filming, and release of a digital presentation of the recent American play Some Old Black Man by James Anthony Tyler, which explores race in America through the lens of interpersonal and intergenerational relationships.

 Lead Presenting Sponsors